ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 string as erroneous.

-Note that this does not mean that an application is disallowed to perform additional processing on elective suffix tags, e.g., asking the user how to resolve the inconsistency.
+Note that this does not mean that an application is disallowed to perform additional processing on inconsistent or unrecognized elective suffix tags, e.g., asking the user how to resolve the inconsistency.
 It means it is not required to do so with elective suffix tags, but is required to reject or perform some other error handling when